980 CKNW: 11-year-old recipient at Kids’ Fund Pledge Day meets his hero, Dr. Bonnie Henry

 “I’m just so thankful that you’re doing things like that and we’re being kind to each other.
 Thank you for doing your part.”

-The CKNW Kids’ Fund is dedicated to enhancing the lives of children with physical, mental, and social challenges living in B.C. communities.
+Pledge Day raised a total of $1,300,022 this year to help enhance the lives of children with physical, mental, and social challenges living in B.C. communities.

 You can make a donation online at cknwkidsfund.com.